How Healthy Is It for Businesses to Rely on Habits and Established Patterns?

 Key Takeaways:

-“We are the sum of our actions, and therefore our habits make all the difference”, Aristotle said.
-A habit — which can be defined as something that one does regularly without even thinking about it — can be seen as a behavioral shortcut that’ll take us to an expected result without having to make conscious decisions at every step of the way.
+“We are the sum of our actions, and therefore our habits make all the difference,” according to Aristotle.
+A habit can be defined as something that one does regularly without even thinking about it.
+It can be seen as a behavioral shortcut that will take us to an expected result without having to make conscious decisions every step of the way.

-Here are a few considerations about the pros and cons of depending on habits in a business context.
+Here are a few considerations around depending on habits in a business context.

 In fact, what we usually call experience is to some extent related to habits.
-A good part of the productivity gap between a senior worker and a junior employee can be attributed to the former’s ability to leverage a “library” of good work habits that makes it possible to perform a given task faster and often better.
+A good part of the productivity gap between a senior worker and a junior employee can be attributed to the former’s ability to leverage a “library” of good work habits, which makes it possible to perform a given task faster and often better.

 Relying on habits will boost overall productivity and empower workers to focus their intelligence on high-value issues.